 A: The retina is where scientists have found the key to the difference in color perception between dogs and people.
 The retina is composed of millions of light-sensing cells including cones," the American Kennel Club reports, "humans have three cones, dogs have two."
-AKC cites research from Jay Neitz, who runs the Neitz Color Vision Lab at the University of Washington, which says that scientists now believe a dog's color vision is akin to a person who has red-green colorblindness.
+AKC cites research from Jay Neitz, who runs the Neitz Color Vision Lab at the University of Washington, which now believes that a dog's color vision is akin to a person who has red-green colorblindness.

 Q: How do I keep my dog engaged when I'm not around?

 A: In the past, dog moms made room for their pets to look out of a window, or stuffed a favorite hollow toy with peanut butter, or just got them a furry brother or sister.
 Then in February, 2012, Dog TV was launched in San Diego, California, and dogs now had their own Cable TV channel.
 But how much TV can a dog watch in a day?
 Consider fine art for refined dogs.
 Finally, you can put together your dog's private art gallery with pieces from art4arf.com, next to his or her food bowl!

 Q: Would my dog be interested in colorful visual imagery?

 A: Research has confirmed that dogs react to color images.
 More importantly, the dog's-eye view of the world is very different from ours.
 Where we see a red fire hydrant, they see an important territory marker.
 What looks like a chewed-up ball to us, is an invitation to play to them.
 When you see another dog, your dog sees a fellow canine who needs to know their relative hierarchy.
 That's why, artist Francis Cleetus crafted an art collection specifically to appeals to dogs.

 Q: Where can I find one-of-a-kind gifts for my beloved dog?